Temporary concrete barriers being placed around Lee monument in Richmond

 RICHMOND, Va.
 (WRIC) — Dozens of Capitol police officers and Virginia State Police have closed off a section of Monument Avenue as the Virginia Department of General Services (DGS) works to install concrete barriers around the Robert E. Lee statue.

-8News saw the workers using construction equipment to take barriers off tractor-trailers and install them around the monument.
+The video above shows workers using construction equipment to take barriers off tractor-trailers and install them around the monument Wednesday.

-“These barriers are intended to protect the safety of everyone speaking out to make their voices heard, as well as the structure itself,” DGS said in a release Wednesday.
+“These barriers are intended to protect the safety of everyone speaking out to make their voices heard, as well as the structure itself,” DGS said in a release.

 DGS said in a release they will continue to work “diligently” to plan for the removal of the Robert E. Lee statue.